pyocd/pyOCD/docs/configuring_logging.md

       level: DEBUG
 ```

-The top level `logging` key is the user option.
+The top level `logging` key is the session option.
 Under it must be a `loggers` key, which has the
 name of each module you wish to configure as a child key.
 Then, under each module name, the `level`
 key specifies the log level for that module.
 Due to the way logging propagation works, you do not
 need to set the level of parent loggers to match the child levels.
 In fact, setting the level of a